S4mC/Files/Blog-Code/posts/Web App React.md

     export default App;
 ```

-:::details -compact Example of how translation works in a component
+:::details -compact Example of how translation works in a component with scoping
     ```typescript
-        import { translation } from "../../utils/languages.ts";
+        import { createTranslationHook } from "../../utils/languages.ts";

-        // Get translator for "index" namespace and scope it to "component" const { t } = translation("index").scope("component");
+        // Create translation hook at module level for "index" namespace const useComponentTranslation = createTranslationHook("index");
-        // You can put translation("index").scope("component").scope("component2").scope("component3") as many times as you want and configure nesting in index.js

         export default function Component() {
+            // Use the hook and scope it to access nested translations const t = useComponentTranslation().scope("component");
+            // You can chain multiple scopes: .scope("component").scope("subsection").scope("item")
+            // This allows accessing deeply nested translations in your index.js file

             return (
                 <div>
-                    {t("componentName")}
+                    {t("componentName") /* Accesses index.component.componentName */}
                 </div>
             );
         }